 5. The Program will not be responsible for monitoring the health of participants, but requests that all be forthright and vigilant to known/unusual symptoms.

-7. The Program reserves the right to conduct non-contact temperature checks on any child or instructor at any time.
+6. The Program reserves the right to conduct non-contact temperature checks on any child or instructor at any time.
 The Program will have a thermometer on-site.
 A child or instructor with a temperature in excess of 100.4°F will be dismissed for the day.
 Parents are requested to pick up a dismissed child immediately.
 The parent or guardian is requested to confirm temperature at home.
-Temperature must be below 100.4°F for 72 hours (without any medicinal effects, e.g. fever reducers) in order to return to the program.
+A temperature below 100.4°F for 72 hours (without any medicinal effects, e.g. fever reducers) or a negative COVID test is required in order to return to the program.

-9. A parent/guardian must notify the Program immediately if any sailor has had direct contact with an individual who has tested positive or has themselves tested positive for COVID-19.
-That child will be sent home from the Program and asked to self-isolate for 2 weeks.
+8. A parent/guardian must notify the Program immediately if any unvaccinated sailor has had direct contact with an individual who has tested positive or has themselves tested positive for COVID-19.
+That child will be sent home from the Program and asked to self-isolate for 10 days.

-10. A child who tests positive for COVID-19, or who has a known exposure will qualify for a pro-rated refund of program fees; such calculations will be made on a case-by-case basis.
+9. A child who tests positive for COVID-19, or who has a known exposure and is unvaccinated will qualify for a pro-rated refund of program fees; such calculations will be made on a case-by-case basis.